top of page

 My Approach

-You may experience collaboration, genuine interactions, light hearted humor, encouragement, and compassion in a session.
-I am open-minded, non-judgmental, and honest.
-I primarily use Cognitive Behavioral Therapy to empower you to gain tools, new coping skills, and ability to challenge your inner critic that shows up in everyday situations, so you can have a more fulfilling life.
-I may use talk therapy or evidence-based approaches tailored to your specific needs to help you build insight, access resources, improve self-reflection, and achieve confidence and personal growth.
+My therapy style is warm, affirming, and empowering.
+You will experience collaboration, encouragement, and compassion.
+I primarily use Cognitive Behavioral Therapy, psychodynamic, trauma-informed, culturally sensitive, and evidence-based approaches tailored to your specific needs to empower you to gain tools, new coping skills, and heal your inner child/critic that shows up in everyday situations.
+We will have a safe, non-judgmental space to help you build insight, access resources, improve meaningful self-reflection, and achieve confidence and personal growth.

 What to Expect in Therapy